zimfv/topological-data-serial-experiments/README.md

 # About repository

-That's a repository I used to make experiments for [the HSE topological data analysis course](https://math.hse.ru/en/courses/647341544.html).
+That's a repository I used to make experiments for [the HSE Topological Data Analysis course](https://math.hse.ru/en/courses/647341544.html).
 Then I stared research for my graduate thesis here.

 The first part of the researh was repeating of experiments from Bobrowskis and Skrabas article [Homological Percolation and the Euler Characteristic](https://arxiv.org/abs/1910.10146) and runing few my own.